pvanassen/arduino-powermunin/README.md

    the meter is in a well-luminated place instead of a dark closet like mine, put black tape on the back of the transistor so that the light from the outside does not interfere.
-5. Run src/powermunind which collects counter increments and dumps them to a state file.
+5. Run read-port.sh which collects counter increments and dumps them to a state file.
 Put it in a startup script such as /etc/rc.local so that it starts up after a reboot.
-6. Install src/power_munin munin plugin which gives out the state file to munin.
-Optionally, set some configuration within the script.
+6. Configure xively.conf and/or sense.conf and run push.sh to see the results
+   online.
+These results will be the amount of blinks per minute registered.
+   Some math may be applied to get sane results.

 Adjustments for different power meters
 --------------------------------------